Activating your Metabase commercial license

 environment variable.
 This environment variable must be set before you start your Metabase.

-If you’ve been running the open-source edition of Metabase, you’ll need to change to the Enterprise Edition (that goes for both the Pro and Enterprise plans).
+- Change to the Metabase Enterprise Edition (that goes for both the Pro and Enterprise plans).

 And don’t stress.
 You won’t lose any of your work, and if you get stuck, we’re here to help.